 5 Quick Tips for Renting a Home in Los Angeles

-But renting in California isn’t a bed of roses, it is very competitive.
+But renting a home in California isn’t a bed of roses, it is very competitive.
 According to the U.S census bureau, as of 2018, about 64.1% of the population in the city are renters.

 Not only is the market competitive but also expensive, the rent growth is 1.4, above the country’s growth of 1.0.
 The Los Angeles metro offers a wide range of rental price, but currently, median rents in Los Angeles stand at $1,370 for a one-bedroom apartment and $1,750 for a two-bedroom.

-Renting in Los Angeles isn’t something you have experience before for first-time renters unless you are moving from New York.
-Renting an apartment in the “City of Angels” isn’t an easy task, it is expensive and you have to factor in some conditions during the search.
-The following tips will help in your task and make less stressful and frustrating.
+If you want to rent a house in Los Angeles, you have to do your research first.
+Renting in the “City of Angels” isn’t an easy task, it is expensive and you have to factor in some conditions.
+The following tips will help in your task and make renting a house in LA less stressful and frustrating.

 Quick Tip 1: Calculating your budget

 The L.A metropolis is big and offers a range of rent prices.
 Zillow Research Group calculated the average rent in Los Angeles County is $2,712 at $2.35 per square foot.